samxCoding/Raspberry_Client/README.md

 ### After Commands
 Raspberry will INSTALL new parts of the Roblox Launcher or RobloxPlayer.
 HOMEBREW ISN'T REQUIRED!!
 People have said that it is BUT IT IS NOT!
-Homebrew keep on crashing Raspberry Client, causing Raspberry Client to NOT work.
+Homebrew makes crashes Raspberry Client, causing Raspberry Client to NOT work.

 Thanks for using Raspberry Client!!!